schemas-science/schemas-science.github.io/docs/guidance/DataCatalog.md

 # Guidance for using DataCatalog

-The [DataCatalog](/profiles/DataCatalog/) profile fits into the schema.org hierarchy as follows:
+The [DataCatalog](http://schema.org/DataCatalog) profile fits into the schema.org hierarchy as follows:

 [Thing](http://schema.org/Thing) > [CreativeWork](http://schema.org/CreativeWork) > [DataCatalog](http://schema.org/DataCatalog)

 ## Example using DataCatalog
-A comprehensive catalog of astronomical observations and derived data from the Hubble Space Telescope (HST), hosted by the Space Telescope Science Institute (STScI).
-This catalog provides access to a vast array of scientific datasets, ranging from planetary observations to deep-field cosmology.
+A comprehensive catalog of datasets detailing the properties of advanced aerospace alloys, including experimental and computational data on their mechanical, thermal, and corrosion characteristics.
+This catalog is published by a global consortium and created by a materials data initiative.

 ### JSON-LD code